wet-boew/GCWeb/sites/footers/footers-en.md

 ## GCWeb-Jekyll implementation

+* For the contextual band over the main band:
-* The title and links are defined globally in `_config.yml`.
+  * the title and links are defined globally in `_config.yml`.
 It is also possible to remove the contextual band globally by removing its definition in `_config.yml`.
-* The title and links can be changed for specific pages in the page's `contextualFooter` property.
+  * the title and links can be changed for specific pages in the page's `contextualFooter` property.
 * The links "Terms and conditions" and "Privacy" are visible at all times, even when `noFooterCorporate` is set to true.
 * Footer skip link should always remain.